al1sant0s/Hypothesis-Tests/README.md

 It just serves as the base class used to construct the classes above. **You will never need to interact directly with this class.**

 To perform a test, call one of the 4 classes mentioned before and pass the arguments needed for them.
-The parameters you need to pass to them are listed bellow:
+The parameters you need to pass to them are described bellow.

-   * `HypoTstudTest(self, x, y = None, mu_0 = 0, sig = 0.05, alternative = "bilateral", var_equal = False)`
+### `HypoTstudTest(self, x, y = None, mu_0 = 0, sig = 0.05, alternative = "bilateral", var_equal = False)`
+Used to perform tests for mean(s) using one or two samples.
    * x: the first sample for the test.
 It can be a list of a numpy array.
    * y (optional): The second sample for the test.
 It can be a list of a numpy array.
    * mu_0: this represents the value under null hypothesis.
 For one sample tests this is the true mean.
 For two samples tests this is the difference between the means.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".
    * var_equal (only used for two samples tests): indicates whether the two samples are taken from two populations with the same variance.

-   * `HypoVarTest(self, x, y = None, sigma_sqr0 = 1, sig = 0.05, alternative = "bilateral")`
+### `HypoVarTest(self, x, y = None, sigma_sqr0 = 1, sig = 0.05, alternative = "bilateral")`
+Used to perform tests for variance(s) using one or two samples.
    * x: the first sample for the test.
 It can be a list of a numpy array.
    * y (optional): The second sample for the test.
 It can be a list of a numpy array.
    * sigma_sqr0: this represents the value under null hypothesis.
 For one sample tests this is the true variance.
 For two samples tests this is the ratio between the variances.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".

-   * `HypoPropTest(self, P, n, pi0, sig = 0.05, alternative = "bilateral")`
+### `HypoPropTest(self, P, n, pi0, sig = 0.05, alternative = "bilateral")`
+Used to perform tests for one proportion.
    * P: the sample proportion.
    * n: the size of the sample which the P proportion was taken from.
    * pi0: this represents the value under null hypothesis.
 The true value of the proportion in the population.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".

-   * `HypoProp02Test(self, p1, p2, n1, n2, pi0 = 0, sig = 0.05, alternative = "bilateral")`
+### `HypoProp02Test(self, p1, p2, n1, n2, pi0 = 0, sig = 0.05, alternative = "bilateral")`
+Used to perform tests for two proportions.
    * p1: the sample 01 proportion.
    * p2: the sample 02 proportion.
    * n1: the size of the sample 01 which the p1 proportion was taken from.
    * n2: the size of the sample 02 which the p1 proportion was taken from.
    * pi0: this represents the value under null hypothesis.
 The value of the difference between the two proportions in the populations.
    * sig: the significance level used for this test.
    * alternative: determines the direction of the test.
 The values available are the following: "left", "right", "bilateral".

 For any of these, an object of `Hypotest` class will be returned.
 This object will have many attributes and methods.
 Bellow are listed **only** the most important attributes and methods that might be useful: